jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 Evolution solves problems via constant iterations.
 New lifeforms venture out, and whichever procreate most prove themselves best adapted to the changing environment.
 As we lose the ability to fabricate transistors, we also lose our ability to imagine and create the new tools we need to solve our everyday problems that keep getting worse.

 We've started to value manufacturing again, but not nearly enough yet to recover from our office job glut.
 Motorola, IBM, Global Foundries were all stellar American semiconductor manufacturers, now mostly gone under the same rancor Intel is now getting.
-By 2009, U.S. employment in the semiconductor manufacturing industry was lower than in the early 1990s, prior to the personal computing boom.
+The infamous COVID related chip shortage showcases how important chips are to us.
+Yet by 2009, U.S. employment in the semiconductor manufacturing industry was lower than in the early 1990s, prior to the personal computing boom.

 For all these reasons, we must cherish the people at "Intel".